suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 - Check Image Match condition (see {{suit-condition-image-match}})
 - Run directive (see {{suit-directive-run-sequence}})

-According to {{command-behavior}}, the Run directive transfer execution to the current Component Index.
-Hence, the Set Component Index directive has to be used.
+According to {{command-behavior}}, the Run directive applies to the component referenced by the current Component Index.
+Hence, the Set Component Index directive has to be used to target a specific component.

 ## Firmware Download Template